Jetpack Joyride

-Jetpack Joyride is a 2011 side-scrolling endless runner action video game created by Halfbrick Studios.
+Jetpack Joyride is a 2011 endless runner action game created by Halfbrick Studios.
 It was released for iOS devices on the App Store on September 1, 2011 and has been ported to other systems.
 It was released online as a Flash version on May 11, 2012; on Android on September 28; on PlayStation Portable (via PlayStation Network, ported by Beatshapers) on November 20 in North America and November 21 in Europe; on BlackBerry PlayBook on December 13, 2012; on PlayStation 3 and PlayStation Vita (via PlayStation Network, ported by Big Ant Studios) on December 21 in Europe and December 31 in North America; on BlackBerry 10 on March 6, 2013; and on Windows Phone 8 and Windows 8 on June 5.
 It was also released on PlayStation 4 on April 26, 2016.
+A mobile version using the keypad was released in 2021 for KaiOS devices.

-The game features the same protagonist from Age of Zombies and Monster Dash, Barry Steakfries, who the player controls as he steals a jet pack from a top-secret laboratory, being a direct spin-off of the latter game.
-The game has been met with favorable reviews and has won numerous awards.
+The game features the same protagonist from Age of Zombies and Monster Dash, Barry Steakfries, who the player controls as he steals a bullet-powered jet pack from a top-secret laboratory, being a direct spin-off of the latter game.
+The game has been met with favourable reviews and has won numerous awards.